uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - Real-World Applications: Successfully used in optimizing campus routes (Botsis & Panagiotopoulos, 2020) and urban networks [2].
 Highlights its suitability for detailed, constrained environments.

+- Limitations of Existing Tools: Generic tools like Google Maps often fail in providing optimal routes for specific layouts and intricate networks [2, 5].